 Today, in this article we will discuss the Asp.Net Code 6.0.
 Asp.Net Core is not a new one which introduction in the .NET 6.0.
 But with .NET 6.0, Microsoft introduced many new features or functionality within the Asp.Net Core which will help the developer during their development process.
 As we know, Microsoft release the Asp.Net Core 6.0 version on November 8, 2021.
 ASP.NET Core is introduced as a new version of ASP.NET by Microsoft.
-Asp.Net Core is an open-source framework for developing any type of web application which can be hosted on any operating system, like Windows, Mac, or Linux.
+By learning ASP.NET Core Training Courses you will know Asp.Net Core is an open-source framework for developing any type of web application which can be hosted on any operating system, like Windows, Mac, or Linux.
 ASP.NET Core application can run on both .NET CORE and traditional .NET Framework (.NET framework 4.x).
 Asp.Net Core is a cross-platform, high-performance, open-source framework for building modern, cloud-based, internet-connected applications.

 Overview of .Net 6.0

 On November 8, 2021, Microsoft officially release the long-term stable version .Net 6.0.
 It includes around 10000 git commits.
 Through this release, now .Net 6.0 natively supports Apple Silicon (mac OS Arm64) for the first time.
 And also, it provides improved support for the Windows Arm64 based operating systems. .Net 6.0 brings lots of new features along with massive gains in performance and optimization.
 Some of the new features related .Net 6 are mentioned below lists -.

 - Hot Reload allows viewing code changes in real-time without the need to restart the app.

 - It provides Improvements for Visual Basic and Windows form-related project experience.

 - WebAssembly AOT compilation for Blazor WebAssembly apps.